NOTICE OF PRIVACY PRACTICES

 The following categories describe different ways that we may use and disclose medical information without your specific consent or authorization.
 Examples are provided for each category of uses or disclosures.
 Not all possible uses or disclosures are listed.

 For Payment.
 We may use and disclose medical information about you to obtain payments for services rendered.
-Example: We may need to send your protected health information, such as your name, address, office visit date, and codes identifying your diagnosis and treatment to your insurance company for payment.
+Example: We may need to send your protected health information, including but not limited to your name, address, office visit date, and codes identifying your diagnosis and treatment to your insurance company for payment.

 For Healthcare Operations.
 We may use and disclose medical information about you for your healthcare operations to assure that you receive quality care.
 Example: We may use and disclose medical information to review our treatment and services and evaluate the performance of our staff in caring for you.